Septh/ts-run/.github/README.md

     // This tells the TypeScript language server that this directory contains Node scripts.
     "module": "Node16",

-    // - Scripts must import .ts files as ts-run does not map .js to .ts
+    // For scripts that use .ts import specifiers.
-    // - `noEmit` is required when using `allowImportingTsExtensions` "allowImportingTsExtensions": true,
+    // Please note that `noEmit` is required when using `allowImportingTsExtensions` "allowImportingTsExtensions": true,
     "noEmit": true,